What is a Substrate in Construction? A Comprehensive Guide

 1. Oriented Strand Board (OSB):

-• Strength: OSB is known for its high strength and load-bearing capacity.
+• Strength: Known for its high strength and load-bearing capacity.

-• Moisture Resistance: It offers moderate resistance to moisture, suitable for many interior applications.
+• Moisture Resistance: Offers moderate moisture resistance, suitable for many interior uses.

-• Cost-Effectiveness: Generally more affordable than plywood, making it a popular choice for budget-conscious projects.
+• Cost-Effectiveness: Generally more affordable than plywood, making it a popular choice for budget projects.

 1. Plywood:

-• Durability: Plywood is renowned for its durability and ability to withstand significant stress.
+• Durability: Renowned for its strength and ability to withstand significant stress.

-• Moisture Resistance: High-quality plywood has superior moisture resistance compared to OSB, suitable for areas prone to humidity.
+• Moisture Resistance: High-quality plywood provides superior moisture resistance, ideal for humid environments.

 • Applications: Commonly used in flooring, roofing, and wall sheathing due to its versatility.